8qfx1ai5/webgrinch/README.md

 **ATTENTION**: this command will **stop and remove** all your docker containers on the remote machine and start the server on port 80.
 Unit tests are executed automatically during the deploy.

-To ship the code to an remote docker droplet with known ip and ssh access, use the following command in the project root directory:
+Ship the code to an remote docker droplet with known IP and ssh access.
+The code from the selected **directory (dir)** will be copied with rsync to the **IP**.
+Use the following command in the project root directory:

     make deploy dir=$(pwd) ip=<address>